 Get practice questions, video tutorials, and detailed study lessonsGet Your Study Guide

-- Child development, Equity, Fairness, and Appreciation of Diversity (30% of this section)
+Child Development, Equity, Fairness, and Appreciation of Diversity (30%)

 - Fostering cognitive development